hans-owen/biologically-inspired-perching-drone/README.md

 Firmware (all files stored under the [claw_control](./biologically-inspired-perching-drone/claw_control) folder) are under the MIT license.

 See each folders LICENSE.txt file for details.

+## Hardware
+In this folder you can find STL files that can be downloaded for 3D printing and the original parameterised SolidWorks CAD files and assemblies that can be modified to customise/remix the design to suit different drone and hardware configurations.
+* [Bivalve_7_talon/](./biologically-inspired-perching-drone/hardware/Bivalve_7_talon) - folder containing the Solidworks part files and STL files for a version of the bivalve claw mechanism with additional claws (3-4 config).
+* [Bivalve_Claw_Mechanism/](./biologically-inspired-perching-drone/hardware/Bivalve_Claw_Mechanism) - folder containing the SolidWorks part files, STL files, and assembly for the bivalve claw mechanism design.
+* [Tendon_Arm/](./biologically-inspired-perching-drone/hardware/Tendon_Arm) - folder contianing the STL files used during the testing and development of the tendon claw design.